 At Reilly Pozner, we recognize that we are part of the community in which we live and work.
-We are therefore actively involved in, and strongly encourage our lawyers to participate in pro bono legal representation and community service activities.
+We are therefore actively involved in, and strongly encourage our lawyers and professional staff to participate in pro bono legal representation and community service activities.

 Our lawyers and professional staff donate substantial time and resources to pro bono legal representation.
-Our pro bono work includes not only large, complex cases involving broad-based social issues, but also the representation of individuals who could not otherwise afford legal representation.
-In the last few years, Reilly Pozner attorneys have:
+Our pro bono work includes not only large, complex cases involving broad-based policy issues, but also the representation of individuals who could not otherwise afford legal representation.

-- Served as lead counsel, working with other local law firms, in suing the State Department of Motor Vehicle for erecting illegal barriers that precluded homeless individuals and others from obtaining identification cards necessary to obtain basic human services.
-The Chief Judge of the Denver District Court granted Reilly Pozner’s request for preliminary injunctive after finding that the rules were causing irreparable harm and that plaintiffs were likely to prevail on the merits.
+- Serving as lead counsel, working with other local law firms, in suing the State Department of Motor Vehicles for erecting illegal barriers that precluded homeless individuals and others from obtaining identification cards necessary to obtain basic human services.
+The Chief Judge of the Denver District Court granted our request for preliminary injunctive after finding that the rules were causing irreparable harm and that plaintiffs were likely to prevail on the merits.

-Reilly Pozner is also proud of the community service performed by our attorneys and staff.
-In the past few years, Reilly Pozner attorneys and staff have:
+Reilly Pozner is also proud of the community service performed by our attorneys and staff outside of the legal community.
+In the past few years, Reilly Pozner attorneys and professionals have: